The science of work, how we work, and how we experience work

 I have a modest start on Google Scholar & ResearchGate.

-SIOP26 panelist on Framing the return: Data, stories, and lessons on remote, hybrid, and on-site work; my focus is on the great return-to-office clash.
+SIOP26 panelist on Data, stories, and lessons on remote, hybrid, and on-site work; see the great return-to-office clash

 Society for